bvalosek/robo/README.md

 ROBO
 ====

-A Javascript framework built on top of Backbone and Require that leverages concepts from the Android UI architecture.
+A Javascript framework built on top of Backbone and RequireJS that leverages concepts from the Android UI architecture.

 Designed to make kick-ass, modern single-page apps.